darkalchemy/Pu-239-Installer/README.md

 ```
 wget --no-check-certificate https://raw.githubusercontent.com/darkalchemy/Pu-239-Installer/master/installer.sh -O installer.sh
 chmod a+x installer.sh
 nano installer.sh #edit the first few lines.
-Please remember pay attention to what you use as you will use these again.
+Please pay attention to what you use as you will use these again.
 sudo ./installer.sh
 ```